finests.com

 Closing Statements

 Don’t forget about preparing an effective closing statement.
 These are the final words the panel will hear from you before scoring your performance.
 Think, what do you want the panel to most remember about you?
 Is it your education?
-Is it your military background?
-Is it your prior work experience?
+Your military background?
+Prior work experience?
 Whatever it is, work it into a sentence or two that you will use at the end.
 If it was all three and you were seeking to be hired by a police department, then in may sound like:

 “I believe my military background, prior work experience, and education have prepared me well for the position of police officer and I am very eager to serve with your police department.”